hereon-GEMS/pydidas/README.rst

 the user first.
 The rational behind this is to keep the distribution light-weight.

-To make the documentation, make sure sphinx is installed.
-It is shipped with pydidas, but depending on system settings and python installation, the *sphinx-build* command might not be in the system's path.

-1. Navigate to the "pydidas/docs" sub-folder
-2. Run "make html" to create the html documentation.
-(Note: on windows you might need to call ".\make.bat html".)
-3. Navigate to the "pydidas/docs/build/html" folder and open "index.html".
+The documentation will be created automatically the first time, pydidas is imported in python.
+This will take some time (about 30 seconds, depending on the system) and a notification will be displayed.

+The compiled documentation can be found in the "pydidas/docs/build/html" folder and the "index.html" is the main entry point.

+Alternatively, a pydidas-documentation entrypoint exists to open the documentation.

 Referencing pydidas
 -------------------